Therapy for Anxiety

 Few states are as difficult to live with as anxiety.
 Our bodies have a biological response that is impossible to ignore: our hands sweat, our hearts race, our stomachs turn over, our shoulders knot up.
 We may feel dizzy or have trouble breathing and a sense of impending doom makes it hard to focus on anything positive.
 Trying to calm down, or knowing that the fear is irrational, does nothing to help.
 This is the state of ‘fight of flight,’ a natural condition for escaping physical danger, but very problematic if we are not physically threatened.
 The body becomes revved up and the mind races from one fear to the next.
 If this state persists, it can lead to problems with health, relationships and job performance.

-Some of us seem to be hardwired to be more anxious than others.
+Some of us seem prone to be more anxious than others.
 Such people may be insecure, perfectionistic, highly sensitive to criticism, driven to succeed, or compelled to feel in control of events.
 At other times, tendencies toward anxiety can be the residue of past traumas or hurts.
 Regardless of how and where your anxiety originated, you are not doomed to suffer with anxiety for life.
 Therapy can help you to create a calmer and more peaceful life.

 My Approach to Anxiety